Even When It Hurts

 That’s right, you have a choice.
 A choice that goes beyond what you are feeling, what you are seeing, or what you thought, wanted and desired.
 A choice that actually surpasses your flesh, to a place of faith.
 A choice that drives you to a state to declare within yourself,

 “Even when it hurts I will praise Him.”

-You see, the incredible reality about our God is that he sees all, knows all, and surpasses all.
+You see, the incredible reality of our God is that he sees all, knows all, and surpasses all.
 The praise that we can offer up to our magnificent God isn’t as much for Him as it is for us.

-I believe that our Heavenly Father knows that if we can step beyond our thinking, our feelings, and ourselves that we can actually enter into a place of hope, strength and faith in Him.
+I believe that our Heavenly Father knows that if we can step beyond our thinking, our feelings, and ourselves that we can actually enter into a place of hope, strength, and faith in Him.

 Some of you may be reading this thinking you have totally felt that, or find yourself feeling that heaviness of your season.
 But the thought of praising God just doesn’t seem possible.
-In fact, it would be a down right sacrifice.
+In fact, it would be a downright sacrifice.

 That sacrifice is the key to unlocking the door of praise.
 That praise is the key to unlocking the door to your breakthrough.